ISAC advocates for changes to policy and law that would address poverty and improve income security in Ontario.

 The legislation and regulations that guide the interactions between different government benefits have the effect of keeping people on low incomes.
 People receiving social assistance have to contend with benefits interactions and clawbacks regularly.

 During the COVID-19 pandemic, many people received temporary pandemic benefits, and many people living on low incomes experienced problems with benefit interactions and clawbacks.
 Ontario clawed back 50% of every dollar after the first $200 Canada Emergency Response Benefit (CERB) from people receiving social assistance.
+The Canada Recovery Benefit (CRB) was clawed back dollar for dollar.

 Seniors who received the federal Guaranteed Income Supplement (GIS) under normal circumstances were also impacted by interacting benefits.
 After receiving temporary pandemic benefits like the CERB or the Canada Recovery Benefit (CRB) in 2020, hundreds of thousands of seniors saw their GIS benefit reduced or ended the following year.
 You can read about our campaign to restore the GIS to low income seniors by clicking here.